Welcome to Illinois! Here are 10 quick...and essential...steps to help you get everything in place.

 Once you have established your Net ID, use it to log into the online Student Self-Service and verify your personal information, including your local address.
 Keeping this information up-to-date is extremely important.
 (Student Self-Service is also the interface you will use to register for courses and make billing payments.)

 4. Submit your Transcripts & Other Academic Credentials

-For Summer and Fall 2020 admitted students, while official copies of your transcripts and certificates of degree are required to be submitted during your first term, we will work with students who have degrees conferred late and/or are unable to obtain official credentials due to the COVID-19 epidemic.
-These credentials will not be required until October of 2020 and we will post updates regarding this situation closer to this time.
+While official copies of your transcripts and certificates of degree are required to be submitted during your first term, we will work with students who are unable to obtain official credentials due to the COVID-19 epidemic.

 5. Fulfill Immunization Requirements

 All incoming students enrolled in on-campus degree programs are required to complete and submit an Immunization Information Form to McKinley Heath Center.
 Students enrolled in online degree programs are not required to submit these forms.
 Learn about immunization requirements.

 The University provides health care services, including some telehealth services.

 The University of Illinois Student Health Insurance plan is mandatory for all students unless you have proof of health care coverage.
 Learn more about Health Care Services, including how to opt out if you have camparable coverage or how to add dependants.